UConn reaches 14th straight Final Four, tops NC State in 2OT

 Both teams had chances to win in the final 30 seconds of regulation.
 UConn's Olivia Nelson-Ododa was fouled with 28 seconds left and missed both free throws.
 On the ensuing possession, Diamond Johnson dribbled down the clock and drove before passing it back out to Kai Crutchfield, who was way off on a deep 3-pointer from the wing.

+This was the first double-OT game in women’s NCAA Tournament history in the regional final or later.
+UConn won an overtime game for the first time in its storied tournament history; the Huskies had been 0-5 after regulation.

 N.C.
 State was trying to reach the national semifinals for the second time in school history.
 The Wolfpack made it that far in 1998, beating the Huskies in the Elite Eight that season to advance.
-None of the current roster was even alive then.
+None of the current roster had been born then.

+“This journey has been incredible and this team has done so much and accomplished so much,” said Cunane, a senior.
+“Although this is hurtful right now, proud of all we’ve done this season.
+I couldn’t be more proud of the team.”

 Crutchfield, Raina Perez and Kayla Jones all came back this year using their extra COVID-19 season that was granted by the NCAA to try and lift the Wolfpack to new heights.
 They succeeded, advancing farther than the team had in 24 years.